Career Timeline of Taylor Swift: Major Achievements and Milestones

 2019: Support for LGBTQ Rights

-In 2019, Taylor Swift called for the passing of the Equality Act and performed during WorldPride NYC 2019 at the Stonewall Inn.
+In 2019, Taylor Swift called for the passing of the Equality Act and performed during WorldPride NYC 2019 at the Stonewall Inn, a gay rights monument.

-In 2019, Taylor Swift played Bombalurina in the film adaptation of Andrew Lloyd Webber's musical Cats, for which she co-wrote and recorded the original song "Beautiful Ghosts".
+In 2019, Taylor Swift played Bombalurina in the film adaptation of the musical Cats, where she also co-wrote and recorded the original song "Beautiful Ghosts".

 Loading Video...

-2019: Deals with Capital One and Stella McCartney
+2019: Deal with Capital One and Clothing Line with Stella McCartney

 In 2019, Taylor Swift signed a multi-year deal with Capital One and launched a clothing line with Stella McCartney.

 In 2019, Taylor Swift was honored as Artist of the Decade by the American Music Awards and Woman of the Decade by Billboard.
-She also won Video of the Year for "You Need to Calm Down" at the MTV Video Music Awards and became embroiled in a public dispute with Scooter Braun over the purchase of her masters.
+She also became the first female artist to win Video of the Year for a self-directed video at the MTV Video Music Awards with the song "You Need to Calm Down".

-In 2019, the International Federation of the Phonographic Industry (IFPI) honored Taylor Swift as the Global Recording Artist of the Year, further solidifying her status as a global music icon.
+The International Federation of the Phonographic Industry honored Taylor Swift as the Global Recording Artist of the Year in 2019.

 February 2020: Global Publishing Deal with Universal Music Publishing Group

-In February 2020, Taylor Swift signed a global publishing deal with Universal Music Publishing Group after her contract with Sony/ATV expired.
+In February 2020, Taylor Swift signed a global publishing deal with Universal Music Publishing Group.

-In November 2020, Taylor Swift began re-recording her back catalog to control the licensing of her songs for commercial use.
+In November 2020, Taylor Swift began re-recording her back catalog to control the licensing of her songs after a dispute with Scooter Braun over the purchase of her masters.

 In 2020, Taylor Swift donated $1 million for Tennessee tornado relief.